dijasila/Atomic-Simulation-Recipees/README.md

 Recipes for Atomic Scale Materials Research.

-Collection of python recipes that just work(!) for common (and not so common) tasks perfomed in atomic scale materials research that.
+Collection of python recipes that just work(!) for common (and not so common) tasks perfomed in atomic scale materials research.
 These tasks include relaxation of structures, calculating ground states, calculating band structures, calculating dielectric functions and so on.